Main Menu

 Refrigerator Biscuit Recipes

-Here's some easy recipes for teenagers to snack on, made from refrigerator biscuits.I have been making these for years.
-Great late night snacks.
-Here's recipes for my own Bubble Buttons, Pizza Pockets, Donuts, Chinese Donuts, and Pigs in a Blanket.
+Here's recipes for my own Bubble Buttons, Pizza Pockets, Donuts, Chinese Donuts, and Pigs in a Blanket too.

 Bubble Buttons

-Turn on toaster oven to 400 Melt a half stick of margarine in the toaster oven pan.
+Turn on toaster oven to 400 F. Melt a half stick of margarine in the toaster oven pan.
 Meanwhile, Open a 10 count refrigerated biscuit package and break each biscuit into 4 pieces.
 When the butter is melted, take it out of toaster oven.
 Add 1/4 cup brown sugar (or 1/4 cup white sugar and 1/2 tsp molasses) to the melted butter.
 Stir well.

-Add the biscuit pieces turning each one to coat in the liquid with a spoon.
+-Add the biscuit pieces turning each one to coat in the liquid with a spoon.
 When they are all in, put the pan in the toaster oven for 10 minutes or until lightly browned.
 When done, let cool and munch on while warm Yum Yum

 Be sure to share.